nightseas/gpgpu_applications/docker/ffmpeg/README.md

 ### Transcode a single video file to N streams

-To do 1:N transcode, use the following command (for GTX10xx GPU, only TWO encoders are available at the same time):
+Note: For GTX10xx GPU, only TWO encoders are available at the same time, although the encoder usage are not 100%.
+Acctually in my, transcoding 2 1080p H264 videos only use 30% of encoder resouces on GTX1080.
+It seems like a software limitation set by NVIDIA.

+To do 1:N transcode, use the following command:

 ```sh
 ffmpeg -hwaccel cuvid -c:v h264_cuvid -i <input.mp4> -vf scale_npp=1280:720 -vcodec h264_nvenc <output0.mp4> -vf scale_npp 640:480 -vcodec h264_nvenc <output1.mp4>